KacieW/JavaScript30days/19 - Webcam Fun/README.md

 It should run on a secured server.
 We use the package provided for this exercise to run a localhost server for this app.

 ## Get的skill
-1. **`Navigator.mediaDevices`** : read-only property returns a `MediaDevices` object, which provides access to connected media input devices like cameras and microphones, as well as screen sharing.
+1. **`Navigator.mediaDevices`** : It returns a `MediaDevices` object, which provides access to connected media input devices like cameras and microphones, as well as screen sharing.

-2. **`Navigator.MediaDevices.getUserMedia(constraints)`** : With the user's permission through a prompt, turns on a camera or screensharing and/or a microphone on the system and provides a MediaStream containing a video track and/or an audio track with the input.
-It returns a Promise.
+2. **`Navigator.MediaDevices.getUserMedia(constraints)`** : User provide a video/audio request, it returns a Promise that contains a MediaStream with tracks containing the requested types of media.

 3. **`constraints`** : The constraints parameter is a MediaStreamConstraints object with two members: video and audio, describing the media types requested.

 4. **`MediaStream`** : The MediaStream interface represents a stream of media content.